-Children's welfare is promoted because safeguarding regulations and duties are appropriately met.
+Since the last inspection by Ofsted where the nursery received a number of actions to improve and two subsequent monitoring visits, the manager has implemented effective changes in staff deployment and record keeping.
+This includes a detailed complaints policy and procedure that is shared with parents.
+In addition, there are suitable facilities for the hygienic preparation of food for children and staff involved in the preparing and handling of food have received training in food hygiene.
+Children are protected in the event of an accident because a number of staff have a current paediatric first aid certificate.
+As a result, children's welfare is appropriately promoted.
 Staff have a sound knowledge and understanding of safeguarding policies and procedures and are aware of their responsibilities in this respect.
 They know how to report and record concerns and have attended relevant training.
 Vetting and recruitment procedures check that all adults working with children are suitable to do so.
 The nursery adheres to regulatory ratios and staff supervise children appropriately to meet their needs and promote safety.
-Children are protected in the event of an accident because a number of staff have a current paediatric first aid certificate.
+Appropriate records are maintained to indicate children's daily attendance.
 Children play in a secure, safe environment where staff complete daily safety checks and regularly review risk assessments to promote their welfare.

-The manager and her team demonstrate an appropriate knowledge of the Early Years Foundation Stage.
+The manager and her team demonstrate an appropriate knowledge of the Early Years

+Foundation Stage.
 They understand their responsibility to promote the learning and development of all children.
-The manager monitors staff performance, both informally through working alongside the staff and more formally through annual appraisals, which identify some training needs.
-Most staff hold relevant childcare qualifications and are keen to continually update their professional development.
-For example, recent training on behaviour management supports them to manage children's behaviour.
-Staff use positive strategies to deal with any minor issues and children receive praise and encouragement, which supports their self-confidence and esteem.
-Suitable induction procedures are in place to support new staff and students and to help them understand their roles and responsibilities.
+The manager monitors staff performance, both informally through working alongside the staff and more formally through annual appraisals.
+Suitable induction procedures are in place to support new staff, students and to help them understand their roles and responsibilities.
 The manager uses regular staff meetings to discuss and share any ideas and practice issues to further promote effective outcomes for children.
-The manager demonstrates a commitment to the continual development of the whole provision.
-For example, a recommendation from the previous inspection to enhance the outdoor area has been successfully addressed.
-This helps to promote good outcomes for children.
-However, the system of self-evaluation is not fully developed to help ensure that children benefit from continued and improved practice in all areas.
-For example, although the nursery has started to identify some realistic future targets for further development, they have not yet been fully implemented to enhance the provision for children.
+Training needs are also identified and the effectiveness of recent training on behaviour management can be seen in some parts of the provision.
+In general, the manager has a sound understanding of the strengths and weaknesses of the educational programmes and identifies areas for improvement accurately.
+For example, an action from the previous inspection in respect of behaviour management has been successfully addressed.
+This helps to promote better outcomes for children.
+However, due to weaknesses in the monitoring of the educational programmes particularly for the younger children, not all required aspects of learning are fully covered to help children make better than satisfactory progress.

 Effective partnerships with parents are in place.
 As a result, parents speak positively of the care and learning their children receive.
-They are regularly informed about their child's learning through daily verbal feedback and informative newsletters.
-Effective relationships with other professionals and external agencies are established so that children's needs are supported and help them to make progress.
+Staff keep them informed about their child's learning through daily verbal feedback and regular consultation meetings.
 Staff promote sound links with other early years providers, which further aids children's progress and development.
 Information sharing is effective and this eases children's move to other settings or on to school.